reframejs/reframe/docs/overview.template.md

   All pages are rendered to HTML, which considerably decreases the perceived load time.
 - Code splitting.
   <br/>
-  Every page has loads two scripts:
+  Every page loads two scripts:
   A script shared and cached accross all pages that include common code such as React and polyfills, and a script that is specific to the page, which is typically lightweight.
+  This means that if a page requires KB-heavy libraries that won't affect the KB-size of other pages.
 - Optimal HTTP Caching.
   <br/>
   Every dynamic server response is cached with a Etag header, and